 - Indiana’s foster care placement rate of 10 per 1,000 children ages 0 to 17 has consistently ranked among the highest five states nationally (PDF), with drug/alcohol abuse cited in 61% of the cases.

 - About a quarter of Hoosier kids live in poverty, and a third have caregivers in unstable employment.

-Indiana is 2x higher than the national average for abuse
+Indiana’s abuse rate is 2x higher than the national average

 - The U.S. Department of Health and Human Services says Indiana Kentucky have child abuse rates more than double the national average.

 - Just over 23,00 kids were victims of maltreatment in 2019.
 That number will likely be far higher once 2020-2021 numbers are compiled.

 - Indiana ranks third for child fatality rates with 4.96 deaths per 100,000.
 The national average is 2.32 deaths per 100,000 children.

 - 69% are maltreated by a mother.